OSGeo/shapelib/contrib/doc/Shape_PointInPoly_README.txt

 This doesn't mean that the execution will slow down, but it just finds a good point.
 That's all.

-The qality shows on the compound objects (multiple poligons with more than one exterior loop) - if not enough rays, then there may be no centroid.
+The quality shows on the compound objects (multiple polygons with more than one exterior loop) - if not enough rays, then there may be no centroid.
-Or the U shaped thin polygon, only the bootom (below the y center line) is fat.
+Or the U shaped thin polygon, only the bottom (below the y center line) is fat.
 Autodesk Map with one scan line will create the centroid on one of the thin parts, because it only uses the y center line.
 If you have more rays, one will surely pass the fat area and centroid will be created there.